dreamsmasher/vscode-wal-theme/README.md

 ## Extension Settings

-This extension contributes the following setting:
+This extension contributes the following settings:

 - `walTheme.autoUpdate`: enable/disable the auto update of the theme provided by this extension
+- `walTheme.autoUpdateInterval` (default 10000ms): set the interval between automatic theme updates (reduces resource usage when you aren't updating frequently).

 ## Release Notes